 Place the 'Pan and Zoom' effect at the position on the timeline where you would like the effect to appear in your final video, right-click on the effect and select the 'Edit Effect' option from the menu.

 In the 'Video Effects' panel, you can choose some of the presets offered by the editor or you can manually adjust the zoom level.
 Before hitting the 'OK' button to apply the changes you made, click 'Play' to preview the video.
 Afterwards, you can save and export your video in the output format that best suits your needs.

 A Better and Faster Way to Crop a Video

-The cropping options provided by AVS Video Editor are not very good, and if you are looking for a faster and a better way of cropping your video clips consider using Wondershare Filmora.
+The cropping options provided by AVS Video Editor are not very good, and if you are looking for an alternative to AVS video editor to crop video clips in a faster and better way, consider using Wondershare Filmora.
 Filmora video editing software offers an easy to use cropping tool that can be accessed by right-clicking on the video clip you placed on the editor's timeline.
 The 'Crop and Zoom' feature will enable you to crop out precisely the parts of the shot you have no intention of using and highlight the parts of it you want to feature in the final cut of your video.

 On the other hand, in the 'Crop and Zoom' panel, the users can also find the 'Pan and Zoom' feature that will enable them to zoom in on details featured in the shot or alternatively they can use this tool to crop videos as well.
 Check our step-by-step tutorial of cropping video in Filmora here to get the detailed information.

 Liza Brown is a writer and a lover of all things video.

 Follow @Liza Brown

 Thank you for your comment.
 We will review it within few days.